 - Certain employers are required to make deposits by electronic funds transfer (EFT).
 See Electronic Deposit Requirements.

-- Georgia employers must file an annual reconciliation return along with Forms W-2 by January 31 for the prior year.
+- Georgia employers must file an annual reconciliation return along with Forms W-2 by January 31 for the immediately preceding calendar year.
 See Annual Reconciliation Forms and Filing Deadlines.

-- Certain employers must file Forms W-2 electronically, by January 31 for the prior year.
-If state income taxes are withheld from payments made to independent contractors, a Form 1099 must be provided by January 31.
+- All employers must file Forms W-2 and provide a copy to each employee by January 31 for the immediately preceding calendar year.
+Certain employers must file the forms electronically.
+If payments are made to an independent contractor for the performance of services, a Form 1099 must be filed with the state and a copy of the form must be provided to the independent contractor by January 31.
 See Information Return Reporting Requirements.